-There are 4 large wild flower glades and 5 smaller ones, which have been mown once or twice annually since c.1997.
+Within the young native woodland there are 4 large glades and several smaller ones.
+These are areas of grassland that have been mown once or twice annually since c.1997.
 Arisings are removed with the long term aim of reducing fertility to improve floral diversity.
 There is a substantial area of semi-improved acid grassland centred on Rhind Hill.
 This has some botanical interest and was grazed until 2016.
-This area includes extensive gorse thickets and marshy ground.
+Adjacent to Rhind Hill there are also extensive gorse thickets.

 There are several wetland areas throughout the site, with varied plant communities, dominated by grasses and rushes but including water horsetail and early purple orchid.
-A small pond was created in 2021 (filled by water from a spring) to increase open water habitat.
+A small scrape / pond was created (water from a spring) in 2021 to increase open water habitat.
 There are also a number of ditches and water courses passing through the site.
 Many of these are the result of previous agricultural drainage and their current courses are artificial, although naturalised over many years.
 An informal study by SEPA in 2006 showed a high diversity of invertebrate fauna in the burn near the Pitcairn Centre, indicating good water quality.
 The largest water course is the Conland / Coul burn which runs along the northern boundary of the site.